learnbyexample/Ruby_Scripting/chapters/File_processing.md

 ```

 * here, the entire file processing is within the block passed to `File.open`
-* `f` is the name of file handle and gets automatically closed after the block is done
+* `f` is the name of filehandle and gets automatically closed after the block is done
 * the `each` method allows us to process the file line by line as defined by record separator `$/` (default is newline character)
     * we can also pass custom record separator as an argument, see `each_line` method in [String methods](./String_methods.md#looping) chapter for details
     * this method will get lines from the file one at a time, so input file size won't affect memory requirements